 Register a manufacturer or authorised representative (agent) for a manufacturer, to sell medical devices, including in vitro diagnostic (IVD) medical devices.

-If you place certain medical devices on the EU market you or your authorised representative (agent) must be registered with the competent authority (national health regulator) in the EU state where you have an office or place of business.
-In the UK, Medicines and Healthcare Products Agency (MHRA) is the competent authority for the registration of medical devices.
+If you place certain medical devices on the EU market you or your designated authorised representative must register with the competent authority (national health regulator) in the EU state where you have an office or place of business.
+In the UK, Medicines and Healthcare products Regulatory Agency (MHRA) is the competent authority for the registration of medical devices.
 MHRA will only register manufacturers or authorised representatives that have a place of business in the UK.

 When you must register

-You must inform a competent authority when you first place your device on the market.
+It is a requirement of the UK Medical Device Regulations that you inform MHRA, the UK competent authority, when you first place certain devices on the market.
 You must register if you or your company sells, leases, lends or gifts: